chwilliamson/Vizregress/readme.md

 You could solve this by allowing your developers to provision VM's that are used by your build environment.

-##Williamson.VDD.Tests
+##Vizregress.Tests
-Contains tests for *Williamson.VDD* using NUnit.
+Contains tests for *Vizregress.Tests* using NUnit.

-##Williamson.BDD.Examples
+##Vizregress.BDD.Examples
 Contains example Selenium tests using the WebDriver to assert DOM properties.
 It takes screenshots and compares them to some expected embedded resources.

 I have used SpecFlow to create features so you'll need to download the SpecFlow with NUnit extension to run them.

-Take this project and modify, make your own and grow :)  It's meant to be your starting point; or an example of how to use Williamson.VDD.
+Take this project and modify, make your own and grow :)  It's meant to be your starting point; or an example of how to use Vizregress.

 ###Image naming conventions
-Images are currently stored as embedded resources at *Williamson.BDD.Images* and structured using the following naming convention:
+Images are currently stored as embedded resources at *Vizregress.BDD.Images* and structured using the following naming convention:

 * Site name
   * Browser